CumulusNetworks/docs/content/cumulus-linux-55/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{<tabs "debug">}}
 {{<tab "NVUE Commands">}}

 Cumulus Linux does not provide NVUE commands for FRR Debugging; however, you can create a snippet to enable FRR debugging.
-Refer to {{<link url="NVUE-Snippets/#etcfrrfrrconf-snippets" text="example-3-evpn-multihoming-frr-debugging">}}.
+Refer to {{<link url="NVUE-Snippets/#example-3-evpn-multihoming-frr-debugging" text="FRR snippets">}}.

 {{</tab>}}
 {{<tab "vtysh Commands">}}